ssfsx17/sky-islands/readable.md

     person’s Health.
 Any effect done by someone other than you that would normally restore your Health instead causes damage to you, ignoring Armor.
 Thus you rely on yourself to keep your Health up.
     When you die, you pop back up after 4 status phases at 1 Health.
+You can freely give up undeath at any time to enter regular death.
+      - Enemy Undead who have been defeated, and are within the range of a Sanctuary Aura, will be able to freely choose normal death at that moment.
+Alternately, someone can spend 4 APs to remove their control bolts and allow them to continue in undeath but with free will.
   - **Venomous Claws / Fangs / Stinger** - Your unarmed attacks which do
     more than 1 damage also cause one stack of the Venom status condition.